Angelia Bibbs-Sanders

-Angelia Bibbs-Sanders (born May 7, 1961, in Winona, Mississippi) is the President/CEO of the Debut Group and formerly the Vice President of Member Services at the National Academy of Recording Arts and Sciences (NARAS).
+Angelia Bibbs-Sanders is the President/CEO of the Debut Group and formerly the Vice President of Member Services at the National Academy of Recording Arts and Sciences (NARAS).

 Early life and career

 Bibbs-Sanders was born in Winona, Mississippi but grew up in Fresno, California.
 She majored in Business Administration at California State University, Long Beach with a minor in Marketing.
 Bibbs-Sanders’ career in the entertainment industry began at Motown Records where she helped plan marketing strategies for Stevie Wonder, Lionel Richie, Rick James, and Smokey Robinson.
 She rose to Director of Artist Relations for the label.

 After Motown, Bibbs-Sanders joined RCA Records as Director of Marketing Operations.
 She also worked with Jive Records.
 She was involved with a roster that included DJ Jazzy Jeff & The Fresh Prince, Kool Moe Dee, KRS-One, Too Short, and Jonathan Butler.

 Bibbs-Sanders was appointed to Vice President of Member Services at National Academy of Recording Arts and Sciences.